Campuses and locations

 The Master of Project Management for the Built Environment will prepare you for managerial positions in public, private and not-for profit organisations.
 With a core focus on the built environment, you will have specialised and instrumental skills that will be highly valued by the property development, construction, mining, utilities and industrial sectors.

 To further enhance your qualification, you can become professionally recognised as an Associate Member of the Australian Institute of Project Management (AIPM) upon graduation.

 Your capacity to work internationally will be supported by University’s own reputation in the field.
-In 2015 the QS World University Subject Rankings ranked the University of Newcastle's (UON) School of Architecture and Built Environment discipline at number 40 in the world.
+In 2018 the QS World University Subject Rankings ranked the University of Newcastle's (UON) School of Architecture and Built Environment discipline in the top 100 in the world.